byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users_and_logs.md

 ## Prerequisites

-- **Administrator Privileges**: You must be an administrator to access the User Management and Chat Logs Management pages.
+- **Administrator Privileges**: You must be an administrator in your Maeser application to access the User Management and Chat Logs Management pages.
 For instructions on how to acquire administrator privileges, see [**Obtaining Administrator Privileges**](#obtaining-administrator-privileges).

 ## User Management Page